 It is easy to grow seeds that need cold-conditioning if you plant them now.
 If they are put in pots and placed outside all winter, those seeds sprout in spring, as Nature intended.
 If you wait and plant them in spring, you will have to put them in the refrigerator for their cold-conditioning.

 Some seeds need a period of warm before the cold (This mimics the summer when they fall off the tree.)
 That's easy--just keep the pots indoors for a bit before you put them outside.
 The instructions are on the packet.

-To read more about this and other tricks to germinate dormant seeds, please click HERE.
+To read more about other tricks to germinate dormant seeds, please click HERE.